 Each time someone mentions digital note-taking, most people assume they have to type notes on a laptop, so they immediately dismiss the idea.
 A few years back, in the early 2000s, that was most certainly the case.
-However, in 2020, digital note-taking is much more than that.
+However, in 2020 digital note-taking is much more than that.
 It is an experience every note-taker must try.

 Connecting your notes

-With digital notes, you can link pages and sections of your notes, which you can’t with paper ones.
+With digital notes, you can link pages and sections of your notes, something you can’t do with paper ones.
 These links connect ideas in your notes, saving you the time you’d otherwise waste flipping through papers.
-When reading about Cells, you can jump to the detailed notes on Cells in one tap.
+When reading about Cells, for example, you can jump to the detailed notes on Cells in one tap.
 ZoomNotes is the best app for creating hyperlinks in your notes.
 GoodNotes is a good alternative as it lets you create contents page.

 If you struggle with staying organised, chances are your digital notes will also be disorganised.
 However, unlike paper notes, digital ones are easier to find.
-Whether you handwrite, scan or type them; most note-taking apps can search through your notes.
+Whether you handwrite, scan or type them most note-taking apps can search through your notes.
 Paper notes that would take you hours to find will only take you a few seconds on your iPad.
 You can search through the contents of your notes by simply typing a few words.

 Collaborate on projects